 Your company is not a manufacturer.
 Who should monitor the process?

-They will provide you engineering services, engineering staff that controls the process, manage the life cycle of the product, and strive to improve product quality and lower production costs.
+The outsourced manufacturer will provide you engineering services and engineering staff that controls the process.
+They can also manage the life cycle of the product and strive to improve product quality and lower production costs.
 They can even kit, package and ship your product for you.

-As an owner of a medical device, but not manufacturer, you should be aware, that even if they are making your product, you’re the one that has responsibility for it.
+As an owner of a medical device, you should be aware that you’re the one that has responsibility for everything.
 So, you are the owner.

 In International standard ISO 13485:2016, it says: “The process required by this International Standard that is applicable to the organization, but is not performed by the organization are the responsibility of the organization and are accounted for in the organization’s quality management system by monitoring, maintaining, and controlling the processes”.

 Basically, it says, you are still responsible for everything that is related to your medical device.

 What is your part if they do almost all of it?

 It goes like this: as long as your company name on the product, you are known as the “legal manufacturer” in the eyes of regulatory agencies.
 Being ultimately responsible for your quality system from a legal stand of point takes special caution about letting your manufacturer handling regulatory compliance.

 You might be interested in this article as well.